3 Simple Ways to Know Baby is Getting Enough Milk

 Finally, a frog on its back has bulgy sides.
 A baby with a full belly laying on his back will also have a flat belly that bulges out just below the ribs.
 Below is a picture of my Ely after a feeding.
 You’ll have to forgive his mean face.
 He was in the middle of a photo session that he did NOT care for!

 Just below his ribs, his belly is plumped out and arches back in at his hips.
-See that?
 That’s a sure sign of a full baby when breastfeeding!

 Yay!
 You answered yes to all three of those questions.
 I knew you would.